Ecuador

 - Around 25 % of the population of 16 million are indigenous people.

-- Ecuador has long traditions of popular mobilisation and a strong indigenous peoples’ movement.
+- Ecuador has long traditions of popular organization and a strong indigenous peoples’ movement.

 - Women mobilise for women’s rights and challenge conservative, patriarchal values.